Do you want to learn a new language? Why? What are the top reasons to learn? Explore the benefits of learning a foreign language.

 Having more skills lets you advance your life on your terms, which pays off in earnings and happiness.

-Plus, it offers advancement opportunities and additional job security in uncertain economic times, or recession.
+Plus, it offers advancement opportunities and additional job security in uncertain economic times or during a recession.

-According to various reports, people who speak foreign languages usually earn more salary than those who speak only English and the country’s official language.
+According to various reports, people who speak foreign languages usually earn more salary than those who speak only English and their official language.

 You can always demonstrate the many ways in which your language skills can help the company.